samjschapiro/theory-for-the-emergence-of-creativity-in-llms/README.md

 `line-construction/ntp/line.ipynb`

 ## Training and evaluation

-<b>Note:</b> we have experiments with both Gemma 2B and GPT-2/SEDD in the paper, while this repo only contains the GPT-2/SEDD code.

 To run the experiments, replace `{task}` with `sibling-discovery`, `triangle-discovery`, `circle-construction`, or `line-construction`.
 All experiments can be run on a single A6000 GPU.
 Batch sizes are tuned on this device.